Johnny Christmas: Professional career

 Christmas was selected by the Boston Cannons in the first round (5th overall) of the 2005 MLL Collegiate Draft.
 He won the MLL Most Improved Player honors in his second season in the league, and appeared in the 2006 MLL All-Star Game.

 Christmas was named to Team USA in the 2007 World Indoor Lacrosse Championships.

 The Wings announced that John Christmas would not play the 2009 season, instead taking the year to focus on establishing a non-profit organization in Philadelphia called L.E.A.P.S.
 (Lacrosse, Education, Attitude, Perseverance, Success).

 Christmas has worked as a volunteer assistant coach at Penn.
-He also run 141 lacrosse training to handle lacrosse camp counseling.
+He also runs 141 Lacrosse training to handle lacrosse camp counseling.